satyamlal/YourMoney/README.md

   > git push -f github master

   // If you are using and IDE then write this:
   > git push -f origin master or main (whichever is your branch is.
-You can check that in the end of your settings section of repository)
+You can check that in the end of your settings section of your repository)
 ```